Shaglock/cod-camo-tracker/grok_documentation.md

 completeAllWeaponsCamos(): Toggles all camos for all weapons in a category without hierarchy logic.

+importSets(newSets): Imports camo sets from a JSON file.

+exportSets(): Exports current camo sets to a JSON file.

 ### State Management
 camoSets: Array of objects { id, name, data } stored in localStorage.

-activeSetId: String identifying the current set.
+activeSetId: String identifying the current set, also stored in localStorage.

 expandedCategories: Object tracking expanded category states.